-The Google search statistics for people coming to my article about Jan Moir, Stephen Gately and the PCC over on Lib Dem Voice are a handy reminder of just how big the long tail is on many search terms.
+The Google search statistics for people coming to my article about Jan Moir, Stephen Gately and the PCC written for Lib Dem Voice are a handy reminder of just how big the long tail is on many search terms.

-A reminder then that normally you shouldn't obsess about optimising a page for search traffic on one specific phrase as in practice search traffic is likely to be dispersed over a large number of related but different phrases.
+A reminder, then, that normally you shouldn’t obsess about optimising a page for search traffic on one specific phrase.
+That’s because in practice search traffic is likely to be dispersed over a large number of related but different phrases.
+Good search engine optimisation (SEO) factors that in.

 To the trash with tricksy things, keyword stuffing, rafts of circular loops of inbound links.
 Just create a good clean page of content inside a good clean page of HTML.